iman20004/WorldDataMapper/README.md

 <img width="800" alt="Screen Shot 2021-05-27 at 2 17 53 PM" src="https://user-images.githubusercontent.com/60799230/119877101-a2f30580-bef6-11eb-9ea6-2d56255c6738.png">

-### Frontend && Backend
+### Frontend & Backend
-This application was developed as a full-stack MERN Web Application using Mongo Atlas, E􏰓press, React, Node as 􏰆well as Apollo and GraphQL
+This application was developed as a full-stack MERN Web Application using Mongo Atlas, E􏰓press, React, Node as 􏰆well as Apollo and GraphQL.

 Please refer to the WorldDataMapperSpec and the WorldDataMapperDesign documents for futher details about the specification and design of the application.
+As well as a complete list of all the uses case diagrams.